What If They Don’t Come Back To Church?

 The church’s purest form is an intimate family of brothers and sisters supporting and encouraging each other through their daily expression of the Gospel in their midst.

 There were no programs or buildings, only Godly people devoted to serving God and each other.

 Christians today are starved for these unadorned and intimate expression of their faith.
 They are tired of all the empty platitudes and cliche answers.
 They want to be a part of something real and life-giving.

 Watch carefully.
 The churches that try to force people back into the old format will likely die or stagnate in the coming years, but those that innovate and meet the people where they are will thrive in this uncertain environment.

 We must carefully consider our future and the path that we choose to walk.
 If you are interested in the ancient ways of the early church, here are a few helpful adaptations that could help you begin the journey.

 Meet people where they are.
 Gather in homes, parks, and other public places.
 Meet in areas that “life happens” rather than sterilized religious buildings.

 Avoid politicizing the hurt and pain in the world around us.
 Look at things through a spiritual lens rather than a polarizing political perspective.

-Encourage house churches to reach out to their community.
-Let these little intimate church gatherings minister within their neighborhoods, counseling, witnessing, teaching, and praying with those who are open to it.
+Admonish house churches to reach out to their community.
+Let these little intimate church gatherings minister within their neighborhoods, counseling, witnessing, meeting physical needs, teaching, and praying with those who are open to it.

 Change your perspective on the clergy.
 Acknowledge that we all have the same seal of the Holy Spirit and are commanded to minister to one another.
 Recognize wise leaders who are living by example and willing to mentor others into a mature faith.
 Empower them to lead.